livi514/data-structures-and-algorithms/README.md

 ## Usage

-- Open `Data_structuers.ipynb` in Jupyter Notebook to explore structured implementations and algorithmic analysis.
 - Run Python scripts using:
  ```sh
   python script_name.py
  ```
-- Refer to text files for detailed documentation, considerations, and reports on each approach.
+- Refer to respective files for detailed documentation, considerations, and reports on each approach.

 ## File Descriptions